27. pyxc: Visibility

 IR Is Unchanged

-Visibility is enforced entirely by the compiler's parser and semantic checks.
+Visibility is enforced entirely at parse and semantic check time.
 Nothing changes in the generated IR — public and private leave no trace in the output.
 A private int and a public int generate identical i64 fields.

 Things Worth Knowing